TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 command -v nvm
 ```

-if this returns `nvm: command not found`, close the terminal and re-open it.
+If this returns `nvm: command not found`, close the terminal and re-open it.

 </details>